Mind the trap! Antipatterns, a common type of problem in technical writing

 Duct Tape Documentation

-Always running after the current problem (or whoever shouts the loudest), no long-term planning or advance work.
+Always running after the current problem (or whoever shouts the loudest), no long-term planning or advance work. – This sometimes happens with service providers who work somewhere for a short time only.

 Uncommunicative Name